q-contradiction/gambling/roulette_strategy.md

 ![](roulette_strategy_files/figure-gfm/applied_margin-1.png)<!-- -->

-Thus there is a much higher chance to profit from long shots due to higher standard deviation returns, but obviously we can suffer heavier losses.
+In sports betting longshots tend to have lower expected value.
+Thus there is a much higher chance to profit from long shots due to higher standard deviation returns, but obviously we can still suffer heavier losses.

 ## II.
 Gamber’s Ruin in Roulette